LS/0046 - ITALIAN LITERATURE (6 CFU)

-- knowledge of Italian literary history of the sixteenth century;
+- knowledge of Italian literary history of the nineteenth century;

-- basic knowledge of the thematic and formal tradition of 16th century Italian theater and dramaturgy;
+- basic knowledge of the thematic and formal tradition of literary genres;

-- articulated knowledge of the main thematic and formal peculiarities of the dramatic texts in program;
+- articulated knowledge of the main thematic and formal peculiarities of the texts in program;

 - basic knowledge of critics methodologies;